 Finding the Best Places to Retire Since 2006!

-Overview: Leafy and comfortable, Belle Isle is just six miles from downtown Orlando in east central Florida.
-It completely surrounds Lake Conway, which is one of several lakes and canals in the Lake Conway Chain of Lakes.
-It borders two other smaller lakes as well.
+Leafy and sedate, Belle Isle is just six miles from downtown Orlando in east central Florida.
+It completely surrounds 1,800-acre Lake Conway, which is one of several lakes and canals in the Lake Conway Chain of Lakes, and it borders three other smaller lakes as well.
+Belle Isle has more water surface than land within town boundaries.

-With all of this adjacent water, residents' weekends are busy with boating activities and fishing for bass, crappie, bream and more.
 Locals enjoy 10 pretty parks, two of which have public beaches, and several boat launch areas.
+Weekends are busy with boating, sailing, water skiing and fishing for bass, crappie, bream and more.
 Older neighborhoods, many from the 1950s and 1960s, have flat roof, concrete block ranch ramblers, while newer areas have Mediterraneans and Craftsmans.
-The lenghty lake shorelines are packed with homes, nearly all with a boat dock.
-Neighborhood watch programs are active, and the police department has a Senior Watch program that keeps an eye on the town's older residents, particularly when it comes to people who might want to scam them.
-Most shopping and services are found next door in Orlando (2 million people in the metro area).
+The lenghty shorelines are packed with homes, nearly all with a pier or boat dock.
+Neighborhood watch programs are active, and the police department has a Senior Watch program that keeps an eye on the town's older residents.
+Most shopping, dining and services are found next door in Orlando.

 Climate: Summer temperatures are in the 80s and 90s, and temperatures are in the 40s, 50s and 60s.
 On average, the area receives 50 inches of rain per year.